JamFfm/PHMeasureADS1115/README.md

 ## Calibration Script

 There is a very small script to determine the Factor and the Formula:
-Put a voltmeter to measure the voltage between GND and Po to measure voltage.
+- Put a voltmeter to measure the voltage between GND and Po to measure voltage.
-You need the measured voltage while producing a shortcut between inner pole and outer area of the BNC of the probeboard.
+- You need the measured voltage while producing a shortcut between inner pole and outer area of the BNC of the probeboard.
-You need the measured voltage when measuring the buffer pH 4.01
+- You need the measured voltage while measuring the buffer pH 4.01.

  `cd /home/pi/craftbeerpi3/modules/plugins/PHMeasureADS1115`

  `python calibration.py`

-Follow instructions.
+- Follow instructions.

 ## The formula